chekpanschiri/SQL-PowerBI/README.md

 [AdventuresWorks databases](https://docs.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver15&tabs=ssms)

-I then applied SQL queries and downloaded the datasets as a CSV file.
+I then applied SQL queries to clean the dataand downloaded the datasets as a CSV file.
 Finally, I built a dashboard using Power BI to present the results